Court of appeals assesses Trump's case for withholding cases - ExBulletin

 Court of appeals assesses Trump’s case for withholding cases

-WASHINGTON – A panel of judges asked Tuesday if it had the power to grant former President Donald Trump’s demands and prevent the White House from allowing the release of documents related to the January 6 insurgency waged by Trump supporters.
+WASHINGTON (AP) A panel of judges on Tuesday asked whether it had the power to grant former President Donald Trump’s demands and prevent the White House from allowing the release of documents related to the 6 insurgency January led by Trump supporters.

 But the judges also noted that there may be times when a former president would be justified in trying to prevent the incumbent from disclosing records.